BisanzLab/StrainR2/README.md

 The percentage of subcontigs that should get filtered out on the basis of having too few unique k-mers.
 Default = 0

+**-b1 or --background1:**

+path to forward background reads that will be excluded from analysis.
+This should not be used in the typical use case of synthetic communities.
+This option is for filtering out background reads of an undefined community. (reads do not have to be in .gz)

+**-b2 or --background2:**

+path to forward background reads that will be excluded from analysis.
+This should not be used in the typical use case of synthetic communities.
+This option is for filtering out background reads of an undefined community. (reads do not have to be in .gz)

 **-o or --outdir:**

 Path to your output directory to contain normalized abundances.
 Default = current directory